-Director, Western Oregon University Honors Program, fall 2009 to present
+Director, Western Oregon University Honors Program (current)

-Professor of English, Western Oregon University, fall 2009 to present
+Professor of English, Western Oregon University (current)

 President, Faculty Senate, Western Oregon University, 2010-2012

 Associate Professor of English, Western Oregon University, 2004-2009

 Assistant Professor of English, Western Oregon University, 1999-2004

 Teaching and Research Assistant, University of Kentucky, 1989-1999

 Editor and Intro., Martin Amis: Postmodernism and Beyond.
 Basingstoke, UK, and New York: Palgrave

 Macmillan, 2006.
 The first collection of original essays published on Amis, this edited collection features the work

 of twelve scholars from six different countries.